Usha Sherchan

+Born in Kaski, Nepal, more than seven decades ago, Usha Sherchan is the second daughter among the six children of her parents.
+Growing up in a society where sons and daughters were often treated unequally, she was known from an early age for her confidence, fearlessness, and unwavering determination to pursue her dreams.

 Usha Sherchan (born 22 August 1955) is a Nepalese poet, lyricist and writer.
 She has published three collections of poetry, a collection of short stories and a novel.
 She has also written lyrics for five music albums.
 She writes about various social and feminism issues in her poems and stories.
 She is one of the few writers in Nepal who writes stories about queer people.

 Early life and education

 Sherchan was born on 22 August 1955 (6 Bhadra 2012 BS) in Nalamukh in Pokhara city in a Thakali family to father Jhapat Bahadur Bhattachan and mother Yam Kumari Bhattachan.
 After completing her school level education (SLC), her parents urged her to get married but she decided to move to Kathmandu for further education.
 Her father worked for the royal family as in‐charge of Hima Griha palace in Pokhara and the royal family assisted her for her further education.
 She attended Ratna Rajya Laxmi Campus in Kathmandu.
 She then attended Prithvi Narayan Campus in Pokhara for her bachelor's studies.